 Our Role and Mission

-Our role is to represent the 12.5 million Australians who choose better quality healthcare services.
+Our role is to represent over 12.5 million Australians who choose better quality healthcare services.
 Our mission is to put their healthcare needs first.

 Our Quality Standards

 We clearly stand for the provision of ‘better quality’ healthcare services for all our members.

 Our Values and Beliefs

 - value responsibility and believe in taking control of their own healthcare affairs.